Living wage: Living wage estimates

 As of 2003, there are 122 living wage ordinances in American cities and an additional 75 under discussion.
 Article 23 of the United Nations Universal Declaration of Human Rights states that "Everyone who works has the right to just and favourable remuneration ensuring for himself and for his family an existence worthy of human dignity."

 In addition to legislative acts, many corporations have adopted voluntary codes of conduct.
-The Sullivan Principles in South Africa are an example of a voluntary code of conduct that state that firms should compensate workers to at least cover their basic needs.
+The Sullivan Principles in South Africa are a voluntary code of conduct that requires firms to compensate workers to at least cover their basic needs.

-In the table below, cross national comparable living wages were estimated for twelve countries and reported in local currencies and purchasing power parity (PPP).
-Living wage estimates for the year 2000 range from US$1.7 PPP per hour, in low-income examples, to approximately US$11.6 PPP per hour, in high-income examples.
+In the table below, cross-national comparable living wages were estimated for twelve countries and reported in local currencies and purchasing power parity (PPP).
+Living wage estimates for the year 2000 range from US$1.7 PPP per hour in low-income examples to approximately US$11.6 PPP per hour in high-income examples.